yradchen/lemmings/README.md

 [live]: https://yradchen.github.io/lemmings/

-Lemmings is a game inspired by the 1991 classic of the same name.
+Lemmings is puzzle platformer video gamer inspired by the 1991 classic of the same name.
+The objective of the game is to is to get all the lemmings from a designated start point to the exit.
+The player does this by altering the landscape via the dig function.
+As a platformer-puzzler the game requires a bit of timing, patience, and strategy to complete

 #How To Play